Notice of Privacy Practices

 - Jay Hospital

-- All employees, staff, students, contractors and other Baptist Health Care Corporation personnel
+- All health care professionals, employees, medical staff, trainees, students, and volunteers of Baptist Health Care

-This Notice does not cover non-Baptist physicians or other area providers who are not owned or affiliated with Bapitst Health Care Corportation.
-These organizations should provide you a separate noteice that explains how they will collect, use and disclose your medical information.
+This Notice does not include Lakeview Center, Inc., or those physicians who are not employed by Baptist Health Care.
+Those providers should provide you a separate Notice that explains how they will collect, use and disclose your medical information.

 - Treatment Purposes: